Dynamical systems analysis in $f(T,\phi)$ gravity: Dynamical System Analysis of the Models

 \item{\bf Critical Point $E$:} The density parameters are $\Omega_{m}=0 $, $\Omega_{r}=0 $, and $\Omega_{de}=1 $, which indicates the the dark energy sector of the Universe.
 The deceleration parameter value $q=-1$ and the EoS parameter value $\omega_{tot}=-1 $ shows the accelerating behaviour of the Universe at this point.
 The negative and zero eigenvalues demonstrates the stable behaviour.
 At this point, the Universe shows the stability behaviour at the the accelerating dark energy phase.

-\item {\bf Critical Point $F$:} This critical point exists for $\mu \neq 1$ and $\lambda \neq 0$.
+\item {\bf Critical Point $F_{+}$:} This critical point exists for $\mu \neq 1$ and $\lambda \neq 0$.
 The decelerating behaviour has been observed since the value of deceleration parameter $q=\frac{1}{2}$ and the EoS parameter vanishes.
-The density parameters exhibit the value, $\Omega_{m}=1-3 \lambda^{2}-\mu $, $\Omega_{r}=0 $, and $\Omega_{de}=3 \lambda^{2}+\mu $.
+The density parameters exhibit the value, $\Omega_{m}=1-\frac{3}{\lambda^{2}}-\mu $, $\Omega_{r}=0 $, and $\Omega_{de}=\frac{3}{ \lambda^{2}}+\mu $.
 For, $\lambda=1$ and $\mu=-3$, the critical point shows the matter-dominated era, else described a non-standard cold dark matter-dominated era with $\omega_{tot}=0$.
-This critical point is non-hyperbolic if satisfy the stability condition of Table~\ref{TABLE-I} otherwise, unstable saddle behaviour due to the presence of both positive and negative eigenvalues.
+This critical point is stable if it satisfies the stability condition of Table~\ref{TABLE-II} otherwise, unstable saddle behaviour due to the presence of both positive and negative eigenvalues.

-\item{ \bf Critical Point $G$:} Here, we obtained $\Omega_{m}=0 $, $\Omega_{r}=0 $ and $\Omega_{de}=1 $, which shows the dark energy era of the evolution.
-The deceleration parameter value $q=-1$ confirms the accelerating behaviour whereas the EoS parameter value $\omega_{tot}=-1$ shows the $\Lambda$CDM like behaviour.
-The stability of the critical point has been confirmed from the eigenvalues.